-The first PAC meeting will be held on Wednesday, September 12th, at 5:30 p.m. in the large Pre-K classroom near the elevator lobby (formerly known as the Field Mice Room).
-During this important meeting, parent volunteers will discuss the exciting events for the 2018-2019 school year!
+The first PAC meeting will be held on Wednesday, September 9th, at 5:30 p.m. via Zoom.
+During this important meeting, parent volunteers will determine the amount to request for the no-fuss fundraiser, set the budget, and discuss the exciting events for the 2020-2021 school year!